fishcus/KAP-manual/en/upgrade/upgrade_kapp.en.md

        </property>
    ```

-8. Start the KAP Plus instance:
+8. Start the Kyligence Enterprise Plus instance:

-   If you are upgrading from KAP Plus <3.0, the project dictionary will be upgraded and metadata will backup automatically in the upgrade process.
+   If you are upgrading from Kyligence Enterprise Plus <3.0, the project dictionary will be upgraded and metadata will backup automatically in the upgrade process.

    *Please ensure that there is no running job before you upgrade, which include running, pending, error, stopped*

-   The upgrade will be automatically started when you start KAP.
+   The upgrade will be automatically started when you start Kyligence Enterprise.
 Meanwhile, all the cube json files will backup.
 If the upgrade succeeded, it would notice that “Segments have been upgraded successfully."
 Otherwise, it would notice “Upgrade failed.
 Please try to run `bin/kylin.sh io.kyligence.kap.tool.migration.ProjectDictionaryMigrationCLI FIX` to fix. ”.

    If there is something wrong in the upgrade process, please run the following command line to fix `bin/kylin.sh io.kyligence.kap.tool.migration.ProjectDictionaryMigrationCLI FIX` .
 If the fix command did not work, please contact Kyligence Support.